MohamedAminBrahmi/Police-DA/README.md

 <h2>Description</h2>
 This project aims to analyze a dataset related to police activities to uncover insights about law enforcement practices, crime patterns, and factors influencing public safety.
 The dataset includes various attributes such as stop_date ,stop_time ,country_name ,violation  ...
-By applying data analysis techniques and visualization tools, we will explore trends in crime rates, demographics of offenders, effectiveness of policing strategies, and geographical patterns of criminal activities.
+By applying data analysis techniques and visualization tools, we will explore trends in crime rates and geographical patterns of criminal activities.
 <br />